Tommy Prince: Battle of Kapyong

 Brigadier Burke, who commanded the 27th British Commonwealth Brigade, personally flew over the Canadian soldiers and shouted at them through a loudspeaker that they were now cut off and would receive no support.
 This action angered and unsettled the Canadian soldiers, who jeered Burke as he flew away.
-Tommy Prince was credited with steadying and motivating many of the nervous young Canadians who voiced a desire to run in the face of overwhelming odds of about 30 to 1.
-The Canadian battalion commander Lt.
-Col. James Stone ordered his men to fight in a last stand with the words, "No retreat, no surrender."
+Prince was credited with steadying and motivating many of the nervous young Canadians who voiced a desire to run in the face of overwhelming odds of about 30 to 1.
+The Canadian battalion commander Lieutenant Colonel James Stone ordered his men to fight in a last stand with the words, "No retreat, no surrender."

 The fighting was fierce and often hand-to-hand with bayonets, the Chinese gaining access to the summit of Hill 677 through the numerous ravines along the sides of the 2,000 ft. hill.
 Thousands of Chinese soldiers swarmed the Canadian positions, with the Canadians running low on ammunition.
-The Canadian unit would three times take shelter in their shallow trenches scraped from the rocky ground and call in supporting long-distance artillery fire from 4.5 miles away targeted directly onto their own locations.
+The Canadian unit would three times take shelter in their shallow trenches scraped from the rocky ground and call in supporting long-distance artillery fire from 4.5 miles (7.24 km) away targeted directly onto their own locations.
 The forward platoons of the 2 PPCLI were completely overrun by mass attacks of Chinese soldiers.
-The 2 PCCLI, with their ammunition and supplies exhausted, managed to repel the attacks and the Chinese divisions withdrew with enormous casualties of about 5,000 Chinese soldiers killed and many more wounded during the assaults on Hill 677.
-By contrast, the 2 PPCLI suffered 12 killed and 35 wounded.
+The 2 PPCLI, with their ammunition and supplies exhausted, managed to repel the attacks and the Chinese divisions withdrew with enormous casualties of about 5,000 Chinese soldiers killed and many more wounded during the assaults on Hill 677.
+By contrast, the 2 PPCLI suffered 18 killed and 38 wounded.
 The Chinese leadership were not aware of how close to victory they had achieved against the Canadians, who were now without ammunition or supplies, and did not launch a final large-scale assault against the Canadian positions.
-The enemy divisions largely withdrew on 25 April.
-Brigadier Burke had been summarily removed from command while the battle was in progress and UN relief forces were sent to Hill 677 on 26 April.
+Most of the enemy units withdrew on 25 April.
+Burke had been summarily removed from command while the battle was in progress and UN relief forces were sent to Hill 677 on 26 April.